linegel/full-code-context-builder-for-llm/README.md

 ## Current Implementation

-Currently, LLM-Context-Builder is focused on building its core functionality:
+LLM-Context-Builder now has a basic CLI implementation that allows you to:

-1. **Directory Scanning**: Ability to scan through a specified directory structure
+1. Scan a directory for JavaScript and TypeScript files
-2. **File Collection**: Gathering related files into a single context block
+2. Collect these files into a single context document
-3. **Node.js Foundation**: Building the tool on Node.js for wide compatibility

-### Getting Started (for developers/contributors)
+3. Optionally follow imports to include dependencies
+4. Output everything to a markdown file that's well-formatted for LLMs

+### Installation

 ```bash
 # Clone this repository